Laatste update: 15 juni 2026

 If your SIM card doesn't fit, you have several options:

-- Contact your provider : Request a new SIM card in the correct format.
-Most providers will provide these for free or at a small cost.
+1. Contact your provider: Request a new SIM card in the correct format.
+Most providers provide these free of charge or at a small cost.

-- SIM card adapter : For temporary use, you can purchase an adapter.
-These plastic holders allow a small SIM card to fit into a larger slot.
+2. SIM card adapter: For temporary use, you can purchase an adapter.
+These plastic holders make a small SIM card fit into a larger slot.

-- Switch to eSIM : Does your device support eSIM?
-Then you can switch digitally right away without waiting for a physical card.
+3. Switch to eSIM: Does your device support eSIM?
+Then you can switch digitally immediately without waiting for a physical card.

 The electronic SIM card offers several advantages:

-- Multiple profiles : Store up to ten eSIM profiles (two active at a time)
+• Multiple profiles: Store up to ten eSIM profiles (two active simultaneously)

-- International Flexibility : Easily add local subscriptions while traveling
+• International flexibility: Easily add local subscriptions when traveling

 Disadvantages to consider